alimohammadiamirhossein/presentation-archive/README.md

 Welcome to my presentation archive!
 This repository contains slides and notes from various presentations I have delivered on topics such as Diffusion Models and NeRf.
 Each presentation is accompanied by a brief summary of its content and objectives.
 Feel free to explore, and I hope these resources provide insights and value!

+## How to Use This Repository

+Each presentation can be accessed via the links provided below.
+You can download the files to view the slides and review the content.
+> 📽 **Note**: To play embedded videos in the PDF slides, please use **Adobe Acrobat Reader** or another compatible viewer that supports multimedia content.

+If you're interested in specific topics or want to dive deeper into any particular presentation, feel free to reach out or check the [Resources section](#resources).

 ### Diffusion Models
 1. [Fast Sampling of Diffusion Models via Operator Learning](#fast-sampling-of-diffusion-models-via-operator-learning)
 2. [Alleviating Exposure Bias in Diffusion Models through Time-Shift Sampling](#alleviating-exposure-bias-in-diffusion-models-through-time-shift-sampling)